datwolfyy/ly-reloaded/readme.md

 Ly Reloaded is a maintained fork of Ly with bug fixes and patches.
 It's a lightweight TUI (ncurses-like) display manager for Linux and BSD.

 ## Download
-An older package is available in the AUR as ``ly-plank-patched`` (it is version 0.5.3, which only had the XDG_SESSION_TYPE patch).
+An older package is available in the AUR as ``ly-plank-patched`` which only contains the XDG_SESSION_TYPE patch, however the repository's name has changed and thus this package won't work anymore.
 <br/>A newer package, which directly pulls from the latest git commits, is available in the AUR as ``ly-reloaded-git`` (thanks [ibrokemypie](https://github.com/ibrokemypie)!)

-However, to make Ly Reloaded launch at boot, you'll need to enable the ``ly`` systemd service after installing ly.
+However, to make Ly Reloaded launch at boot, you'll need to enable the ``ly`` systemd service after installing the package.

 ## Dependencies
  - a C99 compiler (tested with tcc and gcc)